nicogj/nicogj.github.io/_posts/2018-02-13-senate-polarization.md

 header-img:   ""
 ---

 As Donald Trump's first year in office comes to a close, talk of political polarization in Washington has increased.
-A number of research has found record levels of partisanship in Congress this past year ([VoteView](https://voteview.com/) has tracked partisanship in Congress since 1992 using the DW-NOMINATE procedure and recently called the 114th Congress ["the most polarized [...] since the early 20th Century"](https://voteviewblog.com/2016/12/18/the-end-of-the-114th-congress/)).
+A number of research has found record levels of partisanship in Congress this past year (<a href="https://voteview.com/" target="_blank">VoteView</a> has tracked partisanship in Congress since 1992 using the DW-NOMINATE procedure and recently called the 114th Congress <a href="https://voteviewblog.com/2016/12/18/the-end-of-the-114th-congress/" target="_blank">"the most polarized [...] since the early 20th Century"</a>).

 In this project, I take a look at voting in the US Senate over the past 30 years.
 By running a Principal Component Analysis on every senator's roll call votes, I create a voting profile and visualize ideological clusters and party polarization.
 While a number of factors influence a given Senate session's voting profile, overall trends seem to indicate that Senator's increasingly vote according to party lines.